-Practical information for human resources and administrative professionals about protecting and disposing of sensitive personal information, recognizing and avoiding B2B fraud, how the Fair Credit Reporting Act applies to your work, and more.
+Practical information for human resources and administrative professionals about protecting personal data in your company's possession, spotting B2B fraud, responding to identity theft, complying with the Fair Credit Reporting Act in the employment process – and more.

 If you manufacture or sell jewelry, the FTC has resources to help you comply with the Jewelry Guides.
 In addition, jewelry retailers can find information especially for their businesses.